 * * *

-Both sisters are playing with fire.
-To keep their secret hidden, they are willing to do anything—even unleash an angry horde of dragons and start a rebellion against the magic Elvyn.
-Because confessing would be much worse—landing one sister inside the Cage.
+But both sisters are playing with fire.
+To keep their secret hidden, they are willing to do anything—even unleash an angry horde of dragons and join a rebellion against the elvyn.
+Because confessing would be much worse — landing one sister inside the Cage.

 I may be a monster, but kindness is always a choice.